tarwn/lessthandot-hugo/blogs/content/posts/2014-02-27-thinking-with-data-by-max-shron.md

 </p>

 <p style="text-align: justify">
-  They do encourage you to do honest reviews, so don't expect every review to go like “OMG this is the bestest most awesomesauce book I have ever read!”.
+  They do encourage you to do honest reviews, so don't expect every review to go like "OMG this is the bestest most awesomesauce book I have ever read!".
 It might though if it is an actual great book, but if it isn't, I will surely mention it in the review.
 </p>

 <p style="text-align: justify">